dm-kamaev/promise_mtd/README.md

 console.log(result); // [0,1,2,3,4,5,5,6,7,8,9]
 ```

-Example with one argument, asynchronous function is executing until then will return false.
+Example with one argument, asynchronous function is executed until it returns `false`.
 ```js
 let i = 0
 let result = [];